dirkhe/ioBroker.webcal/README.md

 ]
 ```

-if `calendar` not given, defaulktCalender will used
+if `calendar` not given, defaultCalender will used

 on `event` field `end` and `description` is optional

+### Visualization
+if you want to use iobroker [vis-material-design](https://github.com/Scrounger/ioBroker.vis-materialdesign#calendar), you can use [this](doc/vis-material-design.js) script

 ### known errors
 breaking (exception) a serie of events will be ignored